Nilometer: Description

-Importance

 The annual flood was of great importance to Egyptian civilization.
 A moderate inundation was a vital part of the agricultural cycle; however, a lighter inundation than normal would cause famine, and too much flood water would be equally disastrous, washing away much of the infrastructure built on the flood plain.
 Records from AD 622–999 indicate that, on average, 28% of the years saw an inundation that fell short of expectations.

+Across Egypt various nilometers could be found that recorded readings of the Nile's annual levels.
+A fragment of a recovered Egyptian stele "Royal Annals of the Old Kingdom" known as the "Palermo Stone" deemed to be from the times of the First Dynasty around 3,000 B.C.E.
+The Palermo Stone reports systems of measurements utilizing units such as cubits, palms, and fingers.

-The ability to predict the volume of the coming inundation was part of the mystique of the Ancient Egyptian priesthood.
+The ability to predict the volume of the coming inundation was part of the mystique of the ancient Egyptian priesthood.
 The same skill also played a political and administrative role, since the quality of the year's flood was used to determine the levels of tax to be paid.
 This is where the nilometer came into play, with priests monitoring the day-to-day level of the river and announcing the awaited arrival of the summer flood.

+Religious attributes related to the Nile intertwined with the ideology or belief in Ma'at (a system of natural balance).
+Nilometers were accessible to only members of the city's priests and nobles.
+The restriction on who may access these structures ensured both accountability in proper readings and political control for the religious communities and ruling classes.